Home/How do you apply for Government Subsidised In Home Care?

 Step 8: My Aged Care advises you by letter that your Home Care Package funding has been “assigned” to you.
 The assignment letter looks like this:

-Note: If you had informed My Aged Care that your Approved Provider will be Daughterly Care Community Services then they will write to us, as well as you, when your Home Care Package Funding becomes available so that we can start your services more quickly.
+Note: If you have informed My Aged Care that your Approved Provider will be Daughterly Care Community Services then they will write to us, as well as you, when your Home Care Package Funding is assigned so that we can start your services more quickly.

-We need a copy of this letter to access you on the My Aged Care Government Portal.
+We need a copy of this letter or your referral code to access your file on the My Aged Care Government Portal.

 Step 9: Sign a Home Care Agreement with your New Approved Provider (hopefully Daughterly Care Community Services)

-Your Approved Provider will document your goals and care needs and Service Care Plan that is unique to you.
+Your Approved Provider will document your goals and care needs and write a Service Care Plan that is unique to you.

 Tip: Only sign a Home Care Agreement after you have reviewed their Proposed Budget and know what they will charge, and how much care and support you will actually receive.